 Wendy's Tropic Shop can be found here!

 Before I go, a few other products that I hear mentioned lots - the Sun Drops Gradual Tanning Facial Serum is highly rated, as is the all-round skin saviour Tamanu Balm (I have one of these and use it for lots of skin needs, burns, breakouts, dryness).
 Wendy rates the Nail Nectar having tried it out during lockdown when unable to get to the nail salon.
 I also think their gift kits look really lovely.
-And if I do get a free product or my husband or daughter sees this post and wants a gift idea, I'd quite like the Luxury Bath Foam or one of the Your Best Skin Baubles.

 Disclaimer: Wendy kindly gave me the discovery kit as a personal gift to thank me for some help I had given her at The Wendy House.
+This post contains affiliate links.

 I link up with: